Coverdale–Page: Release and promotion

+Touring

 In April 1993, auditions for Coverdale and Page's touring band were held in London.
 Carmassi was retained from the recording sessions, while bassist Guy Pratt and keyboardist Brett Tuggle were brought on board as new members.
 A North American and European tour was planned, but eventually cancelled.
 Due to the popularity of grunge, promoters were allegedly "skeptical of [Coverdale and Page's] pulling power in a poor market for traditional heavy rock".
 Thus, a "financially viable" tour was not possible.
 This was seconded by Pratt, who stated: "It was originally meant to be an American and European tour, but it was booked as arenas and the ticket sales just weren't there."
 Conversely, Coverdale stated: "The whole arrangement for the Coverdale–Page project was to go directly to the theatres, to the stage, and nothing, not even a whisper, came from Jimmy's manager when the album was released."
-Coverdale blamed Page's manager for the lack of touring; he was allegedly unenthusiastic about the project and wouldn't commit to live dates.
+Coverdale blamed Page's manager for the lack of touring, who was allegedly unenthusiastic about the project and wouldn't commit to live dates.
 Pratt, meanwhile, stated that Page was content with performing in theaters, while Coverdale considered it "downsizing".

 Japanese dates for December 1993 were still tentatively booked, and according to Coverdale, it wasn't until he brought the matter directly to Page that the latter agreed to do the shows.
+There were scheduled seven concerts, beginning on 14–15 December at the Nippon Budokan in Tokyo, continued at the Yoyogi National Gymnasium, Osaka-jō Hall and ending on 22 December at the Aichi Prefectural Gymnasium in Nagoya.
+Aside from Coverdale–Page material, the seven shows also featured several songs by Whitesnake ("Slide It In", "Here I Go Again", "Still of the Night") and Led Zeppelin ("Rock and Roll", "Kashmir", "In My Time of Dying", "White Summer", "Black Mountain Side", "The Ocean", "Black Dog", "Whole Lotta Love").

-These concerts marked the first time Page had played in the country since Led Zeppelin's 1972 Japanese Tour.
-Aside from Coverdale–Page material, the seven shows also featured certain Whitesnake and Led Zeppelin songs.
+While Coverdale often toured in Japan, these concerts marked the first time Page had played in the country since Led Zeppelin's 1972 Japanese Tour.
 Despite the lack of any further touring, both Coverdale and Page intended to continue working together.
 However, according to Coverdale, Page's manager "insisted we call it a day", thus their work together came to an abrupt end.
 While rehearsing for the Japanese dates, Page was contacted by Plant's management about performing with him on MTV Unplugged.
 This eventually came to fruition with the "Unledded" project in 1994.
+In 1995, Page and Plant performed "Shake My Tree" from the Coverdale–Page album.